 With so many craft breweries offering holiday specials, and even Big Beer getting in on the game, the flavor profiles of Christmas beers still vary greatly—as do the styles, particularly in America.
 Here, Christmas beers (which overlap with the broader winter beer category) can be IPAs, stouts, porters, Belgians, sours, wits, barleywines, pilsners, altbiers, Scotch ales…pretty much anything, really.

 The vast majority of Christmas and winter brews, however, are darker ales, and share some degree of warm spice character, but even within those parameters, some are more hoppy, some more bitter, some more sweet.
 Some have actual spices added to them, while others rely on specific strains of yeasts and malts to develop those flavors.
 Some even add fir and pine; you can eat your Christmas tree, after all, so why not drink it too?
-All Christmas and winter beers are usually heavier, at least 5% ABV, if not considerably higher in alcohol.
+All Christmas and winter beers are usually heavier, at least 5 percent ABV, if not considerably higher in alcohol.
 The good news about having such a wide range of options is, you’re bound to find something to brighten your spirits.

 Winter Warmers: Sweet and Malty (and Sometimes Spicy)